SabariNathanA/SDN-Network-Statistics-Collection/README.md

 * Which controller controller controls which switch can also be specified.
 * 2nd column onwards specifies the nodes that are neighbours of the node in th e corresponding row's first column.
 * Currently the host-switch links have 5Mbps link with a delay of 5ms and the switch to switch links have 100Mbps link with 7.5ms delay.
-* Make sure you are in the corresponding directory + followed all [set-up instructions](https://gitlab.com/IIITB_SDN_2017/MT2016119_MT2016120_StatCollection/blob/master/src/MT2016120_Sabari_Nathan/Setup%20instructions.md)
+* Make sure you are in the corresponding directory + followed all [Set-up instructions](https://gitlab.com/IIITB_SDN_2017/MT2016119_MT2016120_StatCollection/blob/master/src/MT2016120_Sabari_Nathan/Setup%20instructions.md)
 * Run the script using `sudo python Generator.py`
 * Once the script runs, it generates 4 different files  (3 Python scripts and 1 CSV file).
     * topo_consolidated.py